burlachenkok/exploring-python3/python3-note.md

 # 1
 ```

+This syntax has been included in Python 3.8 (https://docs.python.org/3/whatsnew/3.8.html).

 ## Generators

-The class-based iterators is a functionality that is implemented via two functions:
+The class-based iterators are a functionality that is implemented via two functions:
 * `__iter__` method
 * `__next__` method